Bruning Says: Lock Up Yer Kids!

 (BTW, I’m the father of a teenaged daughter.
 I’ve tried to make sure she’s informed, confident, and capable of making smart decisions.
 I don’t worry about this stuff too much.)

-Dave K, given the overall tone of your comments on this blog, I’m guessing that you are a parent.
+<i>Dave K, given the overall tone of your comments on this blog, I

 How come there are no radio spots or TV news magazine segments warning parents to watch out for their brother-in-law or Uncle Jehoshaphat?